z399/Android-privacy-guide/README.md

 **🔏 Alternatives:**

-- [Bromite](https://www.bromite.org/) - Bromite is Chromium plus ad blocking and enhanced privacy
+- [Bromite](https://www.bromite.org/) - is Chromium plus ad blocking and enhanced privacy

 - [Brave](https://www.brave.com/) -(android version) The browser blocks ads and website trackers, and provides a way for users to send cryptocurrency contributions in the form of Basic Attention Tokens to websites and content creators.
 Based on chromium

-- [Tor Browser](https://www.torproject.org) -(android version) Tor Browser isolates each website you visit so third-party trackers and ads can't follow you.
+- [Tor Browser](https://www.torproject.org) -(android version) isolates each website you visit so third-party trackers and ads can't follow you.
 Any cookies automatically clear when you're done browsing.
 So will your browsing history.

-- [Firefox](https://www.mozilla.org/en-US/firefox/new/) Firefox is a free and open-source web browser, which respects your privacy
+- [Firefox](https://www.mozilla.org/en-US/firefox/new/)(android version) is a free and open-source web browser, which respects your privacy

 * Our pick - **Bromite**